-The credit is scaled by income and eligibility is capped by limits on Adjusted Gross Income (AGI), which for tax year 2014 are $60,000 for married filing jointly, $45,000 for head of household, and $30,000 for all other filers.
-A full 50% of the contribution can be claimed if the income is under $36,000 for married filing jointly, $27,000 for head of household, and $18,000 for all other filers.
-There are also income thresholds for 20% and 10% contribution for each category.
-Amounts are adjusted annually for inflation.
+The credit is scaled by income, and eligibility is capped by limits on Adjusted Gross Income (AGI).
+For tax year 2016, those limits are $61,500 for married filing jointly, $46,125 for head of household, and $30,750 for all other filers.
+You can claim a full 50% of the contribution if your income is under $37,000 for married filing jointly, $27,750 as the head of your household, and $18,500 for all other filers.

 This tax credit is non-refundable, so if other credits have already wiped out your tax liability, you will not be able to claim this credit.

 To qualify, you also need to be at least age 18 and not a full-time student or claimed as a dependent on someone else's tax return.
 You are considered a full-time student if you were enrolled as such during part of any five calendar months (effectively a semester).
 Mechanical, technical and trade schools are all included within that definition, but on-the-job training and correspondence or Internet-only schools do not.